wilsonmar/wilsonmar.github.io/_posts/2016-08-07-text-editors.md

 0. Right-click on the project name to select "Switch to Branch" and click the branch name just created.

    BTW, this action is equivalent to use of the "git checkout" command on a Terminal.

-   ### Add new .gitignore file

-0. If a <strong>.gitignore</strong> file does not exist, right-click on the project name again to select "Add", "New File ...", Misc "Empty Text File" and type Name: <strong>.gitignore</strong>.
-The dot in the first character designates to Linux that the file should be hidden.
-Click New.

-0. Type this text so files automatically created by macOS does not get sent up online.

-   <pre><strong>.DS_Store</strong></pre>

-   PROTIP: View a comprehensive specification for .gitignore at <a target="_blank" href="https://gitignore.io/">https://gitignore.io</a> and <a target="_blank" href="https://gist.github.com/salcode/10017553">here</a>.

    ### Add new README.md file